Starting orthodontic treatment often brings up important questions about how care will continue if your situation changes.

 Common motivations for seeking a new orthodontic care provider include relocating to a new area, making it challenging to continue visits with the current provider.

-Sometimes dissatisfaction due to the level of care, poor communication, or not seeing the expected progress can also prompt patients to look for change.
+Sometimes dissatisfaction due to the level of care, poor communication, or not seeing the expected progress can also prompt patients to look for a change.

 Financial considerations, such as changes in insurance coverage or the need for more affordable options, can further necessitate the search for a new orthodontist within the network.